ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

     ```

 The following example is boosting Product suggestions.
-It's a subscriber passing after the default one (thanks to a priority below zero), adding matching products at a score above the earlier Content suggestions, and avoiding duplicates.
+It's a subscriber that passes after the default one (because priority is set zero), adds matching products at a score above the earlier Content suggestions, and avoids duplicates.

-- If this suggestion source find a count of `result_limit` matching products or more, there is only those products in the suggestion.
+- If the suggestion source finds a number of matching products that is equal or greater than the `result_limit`, only those products end up in the suggestion.
-- If it finds less than `result_limit` products, those products are on top of the suggestion followed by other suggestion source items to reach the limit.
+- If it finds less than `result_limit` products, those products are on top of the suggestion, followed by items from another suggestion source until the limit is met.
-- If it doesn't find any matching product, only default source suggestion is shown.
+- If it doesn't find any matching products, only items from the default suggestion source are shown.

-This example event subscriber is implemented in the file `src/EventSubscriber/MySuggestionEventSubscriber.php`, uses [`ProductService::findProducts`](product_api.md#products), and return the received event after having manipulated it `SuggestionCollection`:
+This example event subscriber is implemented in the `src/EventSubscriber/MySuggestionEventSubscriber.php` file.
+It uses [`ProductService::findProducts`](product_api.md#products), and returns the received event after having manipulated the `SuggestionCollection`:

 ``` php
 [[= include_file('code_samples/back_office/search/src/EventSubscriber/MySuggestionEventSubscriber.php') =]]
 ```

 To have the logger injected thanks to the `LoggerAwareTrait`, this subscriber must be registered as a service:

 ``` yaml
 services:
     #…